gabe-kai/Arcadium/docs/wiki-ui-implementation-guide.md

 ## Phase 6 Implementation Summary

-Phase 6: Search Interface has been completed.
+Phase 6: Search Interface has been completed with all optional enhancements.

 **Key Achievements**:
 - ✅ Global search bar in header with keyboard shortcut (Ctrl+K / Cmd+K)